 Is kombucha good for you?
 Is it alcoholic?
 As of late, kombucha has been getting a lot of press.
-Kombucha has become a 0.6 billion dollar industry and is causing quite a stir in the beverage business.
+Kombucha has become a 0.6 billion dollar industry and is expected to reach 1.8 by 2020.
+It is causing quite a stir in the beverage business.
 Its popularity has grown strictly by word of mouth and is growing at an incredible rate.
 Even Pepsi is thinking of jumping on the bandwagon and making kombucha, as people look for healthy alternatives to pop.
+It’s a hard thing to bring a new product to the beverage industry, the competition is fierce and many would like it to fail.
+Kombucha continues to grow as people find the benefits it brings them.
 There are controversial articles circulating about kombucha, and that’s when I start getting emails from people who don’t know who or what to believe.
 I always shoot straight with you.
 I don’t write sensational blogs about dangerous foods and topics to drive traffic to my site; but the truth is, nobody knows jack diddly about what’s right for YOU.

 I stopped drinking kombucha for three months